dusk-network/dusk-blockchain/pkg/core/mempool/README.md

 ### Mempool responsibilities:

-- Store all txs `received` from RPC call or P2P message ready to be verified
+- Store all transactions that are `received` from RPC call or P2P message ready to be verified
+- Execute transaction verification procedure
-- Store all txs `verified` by the chain ready to be included in next block
+- Store all transactions that are `verified` by the chain and can be included in next candidate block
-- Update itself on newly accepted block
+- Update internal state on newly accepted block
 - Monitor and report for abnormal situations

+### Implementation

+Mempool implementation tries to avoid use of mutex to protect shared state.
+Instead, all input/output communication is based on channels.
+Similarily to Unix Select(..) sementics, mempool waits on read/write (input/output/timeout) channels to trigger an event handler

-### Underlying pool
+##### Underlying pool

 In addition, mempool tries to be storage-agnostic so that a verified tx can be stored in different forms of persistent and non-persistent pools.
 Supported and pending ideas for pools: